 To find the denominator, multiply the two denominators: 4 x 5 =20

 You can also use this technique to subtract fractions.

 Understand butterfly fractions yet?
-(Source: Inverse) How Do You Multiply by 11?
+(Source: Inverse)

 It couldn’t be simpler.